Arons & Solomon | November 9, 2016 | Articles

 A judge will typically not take into consideration why the couple is divorcing when determining who gets what assets.
 However, allegations of dissipation of marital assets will require investigation by the court to determine if marital funds were eroded by either spouse through gambling, addiction or the like.
 If the court concludes that there was dissipation of assets, an uneven distribution of assets may be awarded to compensate the injured party.

-At Arons & Solomon, we demand full financial disclosure from opposing parties, analyze financial records and assert our clients’ positions.
+At Arons & Solomon Divorce Lawyers, we demand full financial disclosure from opposing parties, analyze financial records and assert our clients’ positions.
 We work with forensic accountants to maximize our clients’ financial outcomes.